 In left plot of Figure \ref{comparison}, we compare the estimated CDF value with the standard classification forest which has the indicator $\1(\text{O}_3 < 0.055\text{ppm}, \text{SO}_2 < 36\text{ppb}, \text{PM}2.5 < 12.1\mu g/m^3)$ as the univariate response.
 In the right plot, we obtain the estimated CDF by fitting for each threshold a separate classification forest with an indicator $\1(\text{O}_3 \leq \text{threshold})$.
 We pick a test point such that the classification performs bad, just to illustrate that its estimated CDF need not be monotone, which cannot happen with DRF.
 In most of the cases, the estimated CDFs are very similar, as can also be seen from the left plot in Figure \ref{comparison}.

-\subsection{Benchmark analysis}
+\subsection{Benchmark Analysis}

 In this part we compare the resulting distributional estimates of DRF with several benchmark methods on a number of data sets.
-Because our target of estimation is now the whole conditional distribution, and there is no canonical choice in the literature, one needs to use a special distributional loss.
-Furthermore, for any test point $\bold{x}_i$ we only have one observation $\bold{y}_i$ from $\P(\bold{Y}\mid \bold{X}=\bold{x})$, which makes performance evaluation of our estimator $\hat{\P}(\bold{Y} \mid \bold{X}=\bold{x})$ very hard.
-We use the following perfomance measure:
+Because our target of estimation is now the whole conditional distribution one needs to use a distributional loss, and there appears to be no well-established choice in the literature.
+Furthermore, for any test point $\bold{x}_i$ we only have one observation $\bold{y}_i$ from $\P(\bold{Y}\mid \bold{X}=\bold{x})$, which makes performance evaluation of our estimator $\hat{\P}(\bold{Y} \mid \bold{X}=\bold{x})$ hard.
+We thus use the following performance measure:

 \begin{itemize} \item \textbf{(NLPD loss)} For a fixed conditional distribution estimator $\hat{\P}(\bold{Y} \mid \bold{X}=\bold{x}_i)$, we sample a set of $m=500$ observations from which we estimate the conditional density via a Gaussian kernel estimator, using the $L_2$ loss with scale components and the median heuristic for the choice of the bandwidth parameter.
 We then evaluate the negative log-likelihood of the test observation $\bold{y}_i$ implied by the kernel estimate of the distribution and average over the test set (consisting of multiple pairs $(\bold{x}_i,\bold{y}_i)$).
-To reduce the dependence of these results on single large values of the log-likelihood, we use an $0.05-$trimmed mean to average the losses over the training set. \end{itemize} This loss definition provides a fair way to compare the ability to estimate conditional distribution since most of the candidate methods only allow for sampling from the estimated conditional distribution $\hat{\P}(\bold{Y} \mid \bold{X}\myeq\bold{x}_i)$.
+To reduce the dependence of these results on single large values of the log-likelihood, we use an $0.05-$trimmed mean to average the losses over the training set. \end{itemize} This loss definition provides a fair way to compare the ability to estimate the conditional distribution since most of the candidate methods only allow for sampling from the estimated conditional distribution $\hat{\P}(\bold{Y} \mid \bold{X}\myeq\bold{x}_i)$.